Get Kids Reading with 7 Easy and Fun Ideas

 5) Set up a BOOK CLUB FOR KIDS.

 I have lots of ideas for book clubs for kids here.
-Additional book club meetings are written up an individual posts here.
+Additional book club meetings are written up in individual posts here.
 I highly recommend setting up a book club for kids to get them motivated to read.
 It really worked for my kids.
-Not only do they new book introductions, but hearing their friends talk about the book makes them want to read the book (or finish it if they tired of it.)
+Not only do they hear new book introductions, but hearing their friends talk about the book makes them want to read the book (or finish it if they are tired of it.)

 6) Make a READING NOOK.

-This under the table hammock only requires a blanket, a sturdy table, and a tight knot.
+This under-the-table hammock only requires a blanket, a sturdy table, and a tight knot.
 From Joyful Abode.

 A big Teddy provides a reading nook.
 A pile of stuffed animals would work too!